Global Engagement > Faculty Resources > Global Engagement Faculty Award

 • Letters of Support: One required letter from Dean or Chair and up to two letters from colleagues, students, or international partners attesting to the nominee’s contributions.

-• Supporting Materials (Optional): Publications, program descriptions, partnership agreements, or testimonials from students/colleagues
+• Supporting Materials (Optional): Publications, program descriptions, partnership agreements, letters of support, or testimonials from students/colleagues.

 Calendar